yuki-kimoto/gitprep/README.md

     ./setup_database
     old/copy_database_v1_to_v2 data/gitprep_v1bak.db data/gitprep.db

-If you install git in your local directry, you must add the correct git command path to the **gitprep.conf** config file.
+If you install git in your local directory, you have to add the correct git command path to the **gitprep.conf** config file.

     [basic]
     ;;; Git command path